crissafrancisco/youtube-user-behavior-analysis/README.md

 ## What I Learned

-- YouTube activity can reflect personal phases and interests
+- My YouTube activity can reflect personal phases and interests
-- Even basic metadata (titles and timestamps) reveals clear patterns
+- Even basic metadata (titles and timestamps) can uncover clear and meaningful patterns
-- This was both a technical and a reflective exercise
+- This was not only a technical exercise, it also became a personal reflection

 ---